AlphaX-Protocol/AlphaX-Protocol-Contract/README.md

 The main function of the DEXVault to serve as a secure vault for depositing and withdrawing cryptocurrencies, both Ether (ETH) and ERC-20 tokens, with enhanced security features like multi-signature authorization and withdrawal limits.
 Accounting information are handled off-chain.

+Peripheral Contract: The DEXVaultRouter contract efficiently handles token swaps to USDT and vault deposits with 1inch integration, and is built to be upgradeable using UUPS.
+The contract emphasizes security and usability through reentrancy protection, support for permit-enabled tokens, and a flexible structure for handling different tokens, including native ETH.

 ```shell

 npx hardhat compile